cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 ### 3. Suppressing SCA and Consent Requests
 Since the specified "Wallet" scheme performs SCA (Strong Customer Authentication) in a similar way to the EMV standard, the Open Banking API must not ask the user for additional authentications.
-"Consent" requests must be checked for correctness, but always be granted since *account data is never shared with external entities* (the local service is effectively like an extension to the on-line bank).
+Although "consent" requests must still be checked for technical correctness, they must always be granted since *account data is never shared with external entities* (the local service is effectively like an extension to the on-line bank).
 ### 4. Optional: Reuse the On-line Bank Login
 In a fully integrated solution the virtual card enrollment service would preferably reuse the regular on-line bank login.
 That is, the service would simply appear as an additional choice in the on-line bank.
+&nbsp;

+&nbsp;

+Version 0.1, 2019-11-03